 A.1.2 The word “shall” is mandatory and the word “may” is permissive.

-Except where used in headings, when a term is printed in “bold” the definition in the ERS applies and when a term is printed in “italics” the definition in the RRS applies.
+A.1.3 Except where used in headings, when a term is printed in “bold” the definition in the ERS applies and when a term is printed in “italics” the definition in the RRS applies.

 A.2 ABBREVIATIONS